 America’s most luxurious liners on the North Atlantic service are the sister ships Manhattan and Washington, built for the United States Lines in 1931-33.
 These are two of the finest liners in the United States Merchant Service and they run between New York and Hamburg.
 Identical in outward appearance, each ship has a gross tonnage of 24,289 and a length of 668 feet.
 The Manhattan carries 1,239 passengers and the Washington 1,100 passengers.
 Three are certain interior differences in the two ships.
 It was a great event when the Manhattan, the elder ship of the two, was built.
 She was the first liner for the North Atlantic trade to be built in an American yard for thirty-five years; the launching ceremony was carried out by the widow of President Theodore Roosevelt.
 Soon after the Manhattan had started on her maiden voyage, the Washington was launched.
-This chapter is by Sidney Howard and is the sixth article in the series on the World’s Largest Ships.

-The drawing show in the full article illustrates a type of vessel employed in the carriage of railway goods wagons from Harwich to Zeebrugge.
+A description of a type of vessel employed in the carriage of railway goods wagons from Harwich to Zeebrugge.
 This vessel, known as Train Ferry No 3, was built in 1917, and was armed.
 She originally ran from the artificial port of Richborough, in Kent, to French ports, loaded with hospital trains, locomotives and wagons for heavy guns.
 She was taken over by Great Eastern Train Ferries Ltd, after the war of 1914-18, and converted from coal to oil-burning.
 She is now owned by the LNER.

 RACING THROUGH THE SEAS with every man of her crew braced for the strain.
 This photograph of the Yankee was taken in the Thames estuary during a race in 1935.
 The Yankee was one of the candidates fro the defence of the America’s Cup against Shamrock V’s challenge in 1930, but the Enterprise was eventually chosen.
 The Yankee crossed the Atlantic to race in British waters in 1935.